 Despite the name, One Tree Hill is filled with many trees (it’s a wood after all)… but there’s only one that counts.
 The Oak of Honour.

-The Oak of Honour marks the boundary of the ancient Honor of Gloucester in the Norman times.
+The Oak of Honour marks the boundary of the ancient Honour of Gloucester in the Norman times.
 This Oak, important because of its positioning at the top of the summit, was deemed so consequential that it gave the area, Honor Oak Park, its name.

 Elizabeth I was said to have rested and picnicked under the oak in 1602 – the tree you see today is the third successive one from that oak and was planted in 1905.